 Between problem solving and keeping the office morale at a high, a manager is also responsible for ensuring that targets are achieved and budgets are met.
 It is easy to decide to spend money on printing, but without a good budget in place, the business won’t prosper.

 What’s more, you need to ensure the environment you are making for your staff is safe, which is where importance of the health and safety law comes into place.
 A healthy working environment is a happy working environment.
 It doesn’t matter if all your staff sit at computers all day or they work with heavy machinery; inevitably accidents happen from time to time and if you are prepared and have put procedures in place, the chance of an accident is dramatically reduced.

-I strongly believe that all managers, supervisors, team leaders and business owners should attend health and safety law training.
+All managers, supervisors, team leaders and business owners should attend health and safety law training.
 Knowing the law and problems that could happen, figuring out ways to avoid these accidents, putting procedures in place and reviewing the procedures regularly are all ways to save money in the long run.
 The fewer accidents in the workplace the less you will be claiming on insurance and the more money your business will make.

 Every business should know and follow the health and safety law and ensure that all their senior staff members attend training to make the workplace a safe and enjoyable place to work.
 A reputable health and safety course for managers is the IOSH Managing Safely. f you want to study further after this course consider the NEBOSH General Certificate in Occupational Health & Safety.

 Popular Health and Safety Courses